CodingItWrong/ember-data-live-updates/rails-action-cable/README.md

-# Ember Data Action Cable
+# Ember Data Live Updates with Rails and Action Cable

 This repo contains an Ember frontend and Rails backend.
 The Rails backend sends live updates to the frontend via a WebSocket connection.